near Woodrow in Lee County, South Carolina — The American South (South Atlantic)

 Marker series.
 This marker is included in the Francis Asbury, Traveling Methodist Preacher marker series.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Rembert Cemetery (about 500 feet away, measured in a direct line); Skirmish at Spring Hill (approx. 5.4 miles away); Bethel United Methodist Church (approx. 5.7 miles away); Central School (approx. Mt.
-Zion Presbyterian Church (approx. 7.2 miles away); Rev. Thomas Reese English (approx. 7.6 miles away); W. Green Deschamps, Jr. Highway (approx. 8 miles away); James Jenkins (approx. 8½ miles away).
+Rembert Church (about 500 feet away, measured in a direct line); Skirmish at Spring Hill (approx. 5˝ miles away); Bethel United Methodist Church (approx. 5.6 miles away); Central School (approx. 5.8 miles away); Mt.
+Zion Presbyterian Church Rev. Thomas Reese English (approx. 7˝ miles away); W. Green Deschamps, Jr. Highway (approx. 8 miles away); James Jenkins (approx. 8.6 miles away).